Kotlin/kotlinx-datetime/README.md

 ### Date + time arithmetic

 Arithmetic on `LocalDateTime` is intentionally omitted.
-The reason for this is that the presence of time zone transitions (like changing from standard time to daylight saving time and back) causes `LocalDateTime` arithmetic to be ill-defined.
+The reason for this is that the presence of daylight saving time transitions (changing from standard time to daylight saving time and back) causes `LocalDateTime` arithmetic to be ill-defined.
 For example, consider time gaps (or, as [`dst` tag wiki on Stack Overflow](https://stackoverflow.com/tags/dst/info) calls them, "spring forward" transitions), that is, ranges of date + time combinations that never occur in a given time zone due to clocks moving forward.
 If we allowed `LocalDateTime` arithmetic that ignored time zones, then it